vbookshelf/Thumb-Drive-App-Concept/README.md

 ## Working Example - Ai-On-A-Stick v3.0

 Huggingface Datasets is used as an app store where TDAs can be stored and easily distributed.
 All files are hashed.
-This enables the traceability that compliance audits require.
+This enables the traceability.

 HuggingFace:<br>
 https://huggingface.co/datasets/vbookshelf/Ai-On-A-Stick-TDA